indygreg/PyOxidizer/tugger/docs/tugger_overview.rst

 Tugger is composed of a series - a *fleet* if you will - of Rust crates.
 Each Rust crate provides domain-specific functionality.
 While the Rust crates are part of the Tugger project, an attempt is made to implement them such that they can be used outside of Tugger.
-For example, the ``tugger-debian`` crate contains generic code for building ``.deb`` files from scratch.

 The following crates compose Tugger's crate *fleet*: